-- If there are immediate concerns, refer to stator authorities and inform the Club Welfare Officer/National Governing Body Safeguarding Officer. - The Bowls Club's Welfare Officer should be informed. - The Club Welfare Officer would report the concern to the National Governing Body Designated Safeguarding Officer - The Designated Safeguarding Officer would report to the statutory authorities CSC/ police if appropriate. - The Designated Safeguarding Officer would advise on further action required at club level including support for the child and person making the referral.
+- If there are immediate concerns, refer to statutory authorities and inform the Club Welfare Officer or County Welfare Officer or National Governing Body Safeguarding Officer (as appropriate). - The Club's Welfare Officer should be informed. - The Club Welfare Officer would report the concern to the County Welfare Officer or NGB Safeguarding Officer (as appropriate) - The County Welfare Officer or NGB Safeguarding Officer (as appropriate) would report to the statutory authorities CSC/ police if appropriate. - The County Welfare Officer or NGB Safeguarding Officer (as appropriate) would advise on further action required at club level including support for the child and person making the referral.